 Steam flooding is very effective at recovering heavy viscous oil, and recovery factors are much higher than water flooding alone can achieve.
 However, steam flooding works best in shallow reservoirs; Pilot is one of the few North Sea fields which meets all the conventional screening criteria for a successful steam flood, though the opportunity to maximise economic recovery through the application of steam flooding technology across the UKCS is substantial.

-We are currently working on the design of a phased development project of the Pilot field which enables us to confirm that steam flooding does indeed maximise economic recovery from these heavy oil fields whilst retaining the option to adopt a conventional recovery mechanism which we expect would recover about 50 mmbbls from Pilot & Blakeney.
+We are currently working on the design of a phased development project of the Pilot field which enables us to confirm that steam flooding does indeed maximise economic recovery from these heavy oil fields whilst retaining the option to adopt a conventional hot waterflood recovery mechanism which we have also modelled, and which would recover about 70 mmbbls from Pilot & Blakeney.

 This innovative approach to development of the UK’s heavy oil resources can make a major contribution to maximising economic recovery of North Sea oil from the UKCS.
 Steam Oil has assessed the suitability of a number of undeveloped heavy oil fields across the UKCS and concluded that there are about 7 billion barrels of already discovered heavy oil in place across the UKCS in shallow sandstone reservoirs suitable for steam flooding.